qgis/QGIS-Documentation/readme.rst

 In the qgis.org site the documentation is scheduled to be built every 6 hours.

-Pdf versions of the manual is available here: http://documentation.qgis.org/pdf/
+Pdf versions of the manual are available here: http://documentation.qgis.org/pdf/